freemansoft/vnet-p2s-vpn-bastion-azure/README.md

     * You selected an account `az account set --subscription <subscription-id>`
     * You verified the current account `az account show`

+## Open Issues
+1. Linux VM storage should be private link only
+1. Log Analytics should have private storage scope

 ## Scripts
 | Script                       | Required for Bastion | Required for P2S VPN | Purpose |
 | ---------------------------- | -------------------- | -------------------- | ------- |